cyle/statiblog/README.md

 ## Features needed

-- a friendlier way of adding posts to the posts database, right now it's manual
+- a friendlier way of adding posts to the posts database, right now it's manual, which might suck for most people
 - further separation of templates from the build script